The International Longshore and Warehouse Union (ILWU) and the Pacific Maritime Association (PMA) today issued the following statement:

-The companies listed are known to be the subject of an ongoing and unresolved FCPA-related investigation.
+The companies listed below are the subject of an ongoing and unresolved FCPA-related investigation.
 The names are current through June 30, 2014.

 The Coalition of New England Companies for Trade (CONECT) issued an advisory Thursday evening regarding a possible West Coast Trade Disruption.

 On Thursday 7/3/14 the Bureau of Labor Statistics released their latest “Employment Situation Summary”.
 For the month of June, total nonfarm payroll employment witnessed an increase of 288,000.

 “Transportation and warehousing employment increased by 17,000 in June.”
 Over the prior 12 months, this industry has averaged an additional 11,000 jobs per month.